Castlery | May 18, 2023

 If your sheets have started to pill, don’t throw them out!
 They’re not a lost cause.
 Simply use a fabric shaver or lint roller to gently comb the surface of your sheets to remove the pills.

 Be sure to follow the bed sheet manufacturer's instructions carefully and use caution to avoid damaging your sheets.
 It's also important to use a fabric shaver only on dry sheets, as using it on damp or wet fabric can cause damage.

 Finally, it's a good idea to alternate your sheets regularly.
-When you sleep on your sheets night after night, the fibers in the areas where you sleep can break down more quickly than in other areas.
-This can lead to pilling, as the broken fibers begin to ball up on the surface of the fabric due to friction.
+When you sleep on your sheets night after night, the fibres in the areas where you sleep can break down more quickly than in other areas.
+This can lead to pilling, as the broken fibres begin to ball up on the surface of the fabric due to friction.

 To prevent this, swap out the sheets on your bed and use a different set, before rotating back to the original set.
 This will help to distribute the wear and tear evenly, reducing the risk of pilling.

 Pilling sheets can be a frustrating problem, but it's not inevitable.
 By investing in high-quality sheets, washing them properly, and taking good care of them, you can prevent pilling from happening.

 If your sheets do start to pill, don't panic - simply use a fabric shaver to remove the pills, and your sheets will look as good as new.
 With these tips in mind, you can enjoy soft, comfortable, and pill-free sheets for years to come.